detsutut/chroma/README.md

     csvwrite(path_output,palette)
 end
 ```
 This means that **you must have Matlab installed** on your local machine.
+The script above inspects the video source frame by frame.
+Each frame is a Height×Width×3 tensor.
+Since we are mostly interested in exploring the color trend over the entire clip rather than focusing on the palette of a single frame at this point, the only information we need to extract here is the average color (i.e RGB triplet) of each frame.

 ## Built With